keptn/spec/README.md

 ## Versioning

-Changes to this spec repo are versioned using [GitHub releases](https://github.com/keptn/spec/releases).
+Changes to this spec repo are versioned and changes can be tracked via the [GitHub releases page](https://github.com/keptn/spec/releases).
 Specific implementations of the specification should specify which version of the spec they implement.

 ## Contributions